davideger/blog/a_gpt_of_ones_own.md

 | Llama 2 70B FP8 | Nx H100s @ perplexity.ai| Nx 700 W| Nx 2,000 GB/s |  [30 tok/s](https://github.com/ray-project/llmperf-leaderboard) |
 | Llama 3 70B FP16 | Groq LPUs @ groq.com | Nx 215 W  | Nx 80,000 GB/s | [185 tok/s](https://github.com/ray-project/llmperf-leaderboard) |

-Note: Nvidia claims much faster inference on their hardware with their new [ChatRTX](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/) app and its underlying [TensorRT-LLM](https://developer.nvidia.com/blog/turbocharging-meta-llama-3-performance-with-nvidia-tensorrt-llm-and-nvidia-triton-inference-server/) library, but [it's a trick to get it running as of May 2024](https://www.reddit.com/r/LocalLLaMA/comments/1b4iy16/is_there_any_benchmark_data_comparing_performance/)
+The unlinked stats above I got at home running a `llamafile`.
+Nvidia, AMD and friends are pushing each month to optimize the LLM use case, so you may be able to get somewhat faster generation using their [ChatRTX](https://www.nvidia.com/en-us/ai-on-rtx/chatrtx/) app and its underlying [TensorRT-LLM](https://developer.nvidia.com/blog/turbocharging-meta-llama-3-performance-with-nvidia-tensorrt-llm-and-nvidia-triton-inference-server/) library, but [it may be tricky to get it running](https://www.reddit.com/r/LocalLLaMA/comments/1b4iy16/is_there_any_benchmark_data_comparing_performance/)

 # Conclusion as of 2 May 2024

 + Running a high end AI model at home (Llama 3 70B) is doable but painfully slow for $2k, and reasonable at $6k.
 + If you have GPUs but they don't have enough VRAM for your model, they don't buy you much!
 + A high end Mac is extremely competitive and uses much less power than a multiple-GPU PC for LLM inference.
-+ [groq](https://groq.com/) is *so much faster* than running it yourself, that if you're just talking to Llama 3... just use groq.
++ [groq](https://groq.com/) is *so much faster* than running it yourself, that if you're just talking to Llama 3... just use groq., the release of Llama 3 means: *you can now run a cutting-edge AI at home*!